ridhoaryawann/DataEngineering-Ecommerce/readme.md

 - What is the sales and operational performance of each product, which products category drive the most revenue, and how does pricing influence performance??
 - Who are our customers, what are their key characteristics, and how do customer behavior and retention vary across regions and time periods??
 - What are the bottlenecks in our order fulfillment process, and how can we improve delivery speed and reliability?

+> 💡 Access the **[presentation pdf](https://drive.google.com/drive/folders/1Bu0o6u6IF3oZsIPPehpWQtNfBwIC-tl5?usp=sharing)** and **[the analytical dashboard](https://lookerstudio.google.com/reporting/2c2d4e47-7784-4563-be7b-ec8cac91d4cd)** to gain information about the answer of this key business question

 ---